Can You Bring Your Dog to Vote?

 Share Article

-Before taking your pet on any outing, it’s worth asking yourself whether it’s really a good idea.
-Just because you can bring your dog to a bar doesn’t mean you shouldopens in a new tab, and voting sites can be just as crowded as any drinking hole.
-That said, if you simply cannot imagine casting your ballot without a little canine support, read on for a complete guide to voting with your dog.
+Before you bring your pet anywhere, it’s worth asking yourself whether it’s really a good idea for their wellbeing.
+Just because you can bring your dog to a bar doesn’t mean you should, and voting sites can be as crowded as any brewery (yay to voter turnout!).
+That said, if you can’t imagine casting your ballot without a little canine support, read on for a complete guide to voting with your dog.

 Can you bring your service dog to vote?

-This one’s actually easy.
-As mandated by Title II of the Americans with Disabilities Act, service dogsopens in a new tab can accompany their disabled parents into public spaces, including voting sites.opens in a new tab
+This one has an easy answer.
+As mandated by Title II of the Americans with Disabilities Act, service dogsopens in new tab can accompany their disabled parents into public spaces, including voting sites.opens in new tab

 Even if your polling place normally has a no-pets policy, service animals must be allowed in for voting.
-That said, these protections apply only to service animals — not emotional support animals or household pets.
+That said, these protections apply only to service animals — not household pets or emotional support animals.

 Can you bring your dog to vote?